 The title of this publication,Discussions on University Science Teaching: Proceedings of the Western Conference on Science Education, was crowd-sourced during the raucous 2015 WCSE Banquet.
 Proceedings of the Conference will now be affectionately known as "Wixie Dust".

-We also acknowledge the generous support of Nelson Education as well as the faculties of Science at Western and Dalhousie Universities.
+We acknowledge the generous support of Nelson Education as well as the faculties of Science at Western and Dalhousie Universities.

 DUST Editorial Board